mbridak/wfd_py_logger/README.md

 .H displays a short list of commands.
 .Q Quit the program.
 .Kyourcall Sets your callsign. .KK6GTE will set it to K6GTE.
-.Cyourclass Sets your class. .C1O wil set your class to 1O.
+.Cyourclass Sets your class. .C1O will set your class to 1O.
 .Syoursection Sets your section. .SORG sets your section to ORG.
 .P# Sets the power level, .P5 will set the power to 5 watts.
 .MCW .MPH .MDI Sets the mode.
 CW Morse, PH Phone, DI Digital.